When Does Predictive Inverse Dynamics Outperform Behavior Cloning?: Introduction

 \section{Introduction}

 Offline imitation learning learns closed-loop control policies that replicate expert behavior only from pre-collected data, without access to a reward function or further environment interactions.
 This paradigm has broad applicability across domains such as robotics~\citep{schaal1999imitation,fang2019survey}, autonomous driving~\citep{pan2020imitation}, and gaming~\citep{pearce2022counter,pearce2023imitating,schafervisual}.
 The most common offline imitation learning approach is behavior cloning (BC), which can learn complex behavior \citep{osa2018algorithmic, pearce2022counter, florence2022implicit} but typically requires many demonstrations per task.
-However, collecting such large-scale expert demonstrations is often costly, time-consuming, or even infeasible.
+This reliance on large datasets can be problematic, as collecting expert demonstrations at scale is often costly, time-consuming, or even infeasible.

-Recent work has introduced a promising alternative to BC, which we refer to as predictive inverse dynamics models (PIDMs)~\citep{du2023learning, tian2025predictive, tot2025adapting, xie2025latent}.
-PIDM integrates two components: a state predictor, which forecasts plausible future states, and an inverse dynamics model (IDM), which infers actions needed to reach those states (see \Cref{fig:pidm_architecture}).
-By augmenting a small set of expert demonstrations with additional data sources, like action-free demonstrations and non-expert data, PIDM has demonstrated strong empirical performance~\citep{xie2025latent}.
+Recent work has introduced predictive inverse dynamics models (PIDMs) as a promising alternative to behavior cloning (BC)~\citep{du2023learning, tian2025predictive, tot2025adapting, xie2025latent,pai2026mimic}.
+A PIDM combines two components: a state predictor that predicts plausible future states, and an inverse dynamics model (IDM) that infers the actions needed to reach them (see \Cref{fig:pidm_architecture}).
+By augmenting limited expert demonstrations with additional data sources, such as action-free demonstrations or non-expert data, PIDMs have shown strong empirical performance~\citep{xie2025latent}.
+Interestingly, prior work also shows that even without additional data, PIDMs can outperform BC.

-However, the underlying reasons for the efficiency of PIDM remain unclear.
+However, the underlying reasons for the efficiency of PIDMs remain unclear.
 Is there something intrinsic to the modular architecture that enables this advantage?
 Under what conditions can we expect such gains to consistently emerge?

-In this work, we analyze PIDM and provide theoretical insights into why decomposing the decision-making problem into a state predictor and IDM can lead to significant sample efficiency gains over BC, with PIDM achieving comparable or superior performance using fewer expert demonstrations.